Fluoride

 Dietary supplements

 Only a few dietary supplements contain fluoride, usually in the form of sodium fluoride [17].
 Most of these products are multivitamin/mineral supplements, multivitamins plus fluoride, or supplements containing trace minerals only.
 Some fluoride supplements, usually intended for children, are in the form of drops.
-The most common amount of fluoride in supplements is 0.25 mg, although a few products contain 0.5 or 1 mg [17].
+The most common amount of fluoride in supplements is 0.25 mg, although a few products contain 0.5 or 1 mg per serving [17].

 Dental products

 Most toothpaste sold in the United States contains fluoride in the form of sodium fluoride or monofluorophosphate, most commonly at a level of 1,000 to 1,100 mg/L (about 1.3 mg in a quarter teaspoon, a typical amount of toothpaste used for one brushing) [3].
 The amount of fluoride ingested from toothpaste depends on the amount used, the person’s swallowing control, and how often the person uses toothpaste.
-Estimated typical amounts of fluoride ingested daily from toothpaste are 0.1 mg to 0.25 mg for infants and children age 0 to 5 years, 0.2 to 0.3 mg for children age 6–12 years, and 0.1 mg for adults [3].
+Estimated typical amounts of fluoride ingested daily from toothpaste are 0.1 mg to 0.25 mg for infants and children age 0 to 5 years, 0.2 to 0.3 mg for children age 6 to 12 years, and 0.1 mg for adults [3].
 Fluoride in toothpaste, regardless of its form, is well absorbed [1].

 Other dental products that provide fluoride include mouth rinses for home use, topical fluoride preparations applied in dentists’ offices or through school-based programs, and dental devices (e.g., orthodontic bracket adhesives, glass-ionomer and some composite resin dental restorative materials, and some dental sealants and cavity liners) [3,18].
 Gels used by dentists are typically applied one to four times a year and can lead to ingestions of 1.3 to 31.2 mg fluoride each time; varnishes are least likely to produce a high bolus of fluoride [3].